 1 teaspoon pumpkin pie spice

 ½ teaspoon salt

 1. Preheat oven to 350 degrees.

-2. In an electric mixer or in a large bowl, add the pumpkin, oil, eggs and mix until combined.
+2. In an electric mixer or in a large bowl, add pumpkin, oil, eggs and mix until combined.

-5. Fill muffin cups with batter to top but not overflowing.
+5. Fill muffin cups to top with batter but not overflowing.

 Makes 14 muffins

 Pumpkin is a great source of beta-carotene.
 It also contains a hefty amount of fiber and a good amount of vitamin C and iron.

 Wheat bran is a good source of fiber, phosphorus, calcium and carbohydrates.